A Model of Christian Charity: Summary

-Winthrop then moves on to explain that there are two overriding "rules" which should govern all interactions within a community, "two rules whereby we are to walk one towards another: Justice and Mercy."
+The sermon then explains that there are two overriding "rules" which should govern all interactions within a community, "two rules whereby we are to walk one towards another: Justice and Mercy."
 He argues that justice and mercy should be exercised by both rich and poor, since both rich and poor have need of them.
-He summarizes these two rules with an overriding "law," that mankind "is commanded to love his neighbor as himself".
+He summarizes these two rules with an overriding "law", that mankind "is commanded to love his neighbor as himself".
 He acknowledges that a person is responsible to make provision for one's family and also for the future, but the overriding principle is: "if thou lovest God thou must help [thy brother]."

 So is it in all the labor of love among Christians.
 The party loving, reaps love again.

 Winthrop believes that having this "bond of love" for one another would unite the group as they travel to America "to seek out a place of cohabitation and consortship under a due form of government both civil and ecclesiastical"—that is, as they work together to establish a new society based upon this bond of love.
 To accomplish this, he calls upon his listeners: